-- the urethra (the tube that drains urine from the urinary bladder)
+- urethra, or tube that drains urine from the bladder

-- reproductive tract (the fallopian tubes, cervix, and uterus in women)
+- female reproductive tract, which includes the fallopian tubes, cervix, and uterus

 - greater frequency or urgency of urination